 highly personal Young children have a time.
 Developmentally, children understand the world most easily by starting with how it relates to them.
-Their understanding of the world is grounded personal experiences and their understanding of time, or history, starts with concrete, personal events birthdays, morning time. snack time, and bedtime). recess.
-Because of their short time on Earth, "a long time ago" could be yesterday or a year for them.
+Their understanding of the world is grounded personal experiences and their understanding of time, or history, starts with concrete, personal events birthdays, time, time. snack recess. and bedtime). morning Because of their short time on Earth, "a long time ago" could be yesterday or a year for them.